Disclosure: This blog post contains affiliate links.

 How To Fix Double Toenail On Pinky Toe

-If the appearance of double toenails is troubling, it is easy to fix them.
+If the appearance of double toenails is troubling to you, it is easy to fix them.
 Whether they are starting to become loose and snag, or are looking a little rough, there are options!

-Here is exactly how I fix accessory toenails on the pinkies:
+Here is exactly how I fix split toenails on the pinkies:

 Then, voila!
 No one can tell that I actually have 6 toenails on each foot!
 LOL (Not that anyone could notice anyway – unless I told them!)